 The procedure begins by the debtor filing before the competent court a request for the initiation of the reorganisation proceeding.

-The court must analyse whether all the requirements for starting such procedure are met, and if fulfilled, the court should rule the reorganisation resolution within the five days, designating the overseer previously nominated by the three largest creditors.
+The court must analyse whether all the requirements for starting such procedure are met, and if fulfilled, the court will rule the reorganisation resolution within five days, designating the overseer previously nominated by the three largest creditors.

 Once the court rules the reorganisation resolution, it will initiate the 60-day term of Insolvency Financial Protection, which might be extended up to 120 additional days.
 In addition, this resolution shall contain an order to the debtor to publish the resolution, through the overseer in the Bankruptcy Gazette and submit to the court its proposal for a judicial reorganisation agreement.